About

 Accredited Programs

 Accreditation represents the highest standard of achievement for veterinary medical education in the United States.
 Institutions that earn accreditation confirm their commitment to quality and continuous improvement through a rigorous and comprehensive peer review.
-There are 28 colleges in 26 States that meet accreditation standards set by the Council on Education of the American Veterinary Medical Association of the American Veterinary Medical Association
+There are several college is many states that meet accreditation standards set by the Council on Education of the American Veterinary Medical Association of the American Veterinary Medical Association.
+Be sure to check to see if a program is currently accredited before registering.

 Note: Some resources in this section are provided by the US Department of Labor, Bureau of Labor Statistics.